jonaseberle/xplane-plugin-wingtoggler/xlua-wingtoggler/scripts/wingtoggler/README.md

 * changing the DataRef `wingtoggler/logLevel`
 * starting X-Plane with the environment variable `WINGTOGGLER_LOGLEVEL`, for example with `WINGTOGGLER_LOGLEVEL=7 ./X-Plane-x86_64`

+## Work needed

+That's a little brain dump of questions that need solutions.
+Ideas are very welcome.

+* I have not managed to get totally rid of the default flaps effect in the Pik-20.
+I wanted to keep the flap deflections to keep the visual model doing its thing.
+I've tried: Setting the coefficients to 0; Setting the flaps chord lengths to 0

 ## Get in touch